 Step Four (revision with specific trait language): For this piece of writing, I pulled each student for one-on-one response where I probed for more specificity, more relevance, and more clarity of thinking.
 While most students had acceptable leads, almost every student needed probing to write a satisfying conclusion.

-If this kind of one-on-one response is not possible, refer to the two Post-its for revision, which are provided here.
+If this kind of one-on-one response is not possible, refer to the two Post-it® Note-sized templates for revision, which are provided here.
 You can use one or both, depending on how much time you have to spend on this assignment.

-To promote response and revision to rough draft writing, attach WritingFix’s Revision and Response Post-Its and have students rank their own use of skills or rank the skills of a friend; rank means they’ll have only one “1” and one “5” and one of the other three numbers.
+To promote response and revision to rough draft writing, attach WritingFix’s Revision and Response Post-it® Note-sized templates and have students rank their own use of skills or rank the skills of a friend; rank means they’ll have only one “1” and one “5” and one of the other three numbers.
 Have them commit to ideas for revision based on their Post-It rankings.
-For more ideas on WritingFix’s Revision and Response Post-Its, click here.
+For more ideas on WritingFix’s Revision and Response Post-it® Note-sized templates, click here.

 Step Five (editing for conventions): After students apply their revision ideas to their drafts and re-write neatly, require them to find an editor.
 If you've established a "Community of Editors" among your students, have each student exchange his/her paper with multiple peers.
 With yellow high-lighters in hand, each peer reads for and highlights suspected errors for just one item from the Editing Post-it.
 The "Community of Editors" idea is just one of dozens and dozens of inspiring ideas that is talked about in detail in the Northern Nevada Writing Project's Going Deep with 6 Trait Language Workbook for Teachers.